openstack/designate/doc/source/admin/quotas.rst

    valid_interfaces = internal,public
    region_name = RegionWest

+See `keystoneauth documentation <https://docs.openstack.org/keystoneauth/latest>`_ for more details.

-With those settings enabled, Designate will use the incoming token of user performing the ``PATCH /v2/quotas/tenantX`` request to make a best effort attempt to verify that the requested Tenant ID (``tenantX`` part of the request) is indeed a valid Project ID in Keystone.
+With project ID verification enabled, Designate will use the credentials provided with the request to attempt to verify that the project ID is valid in Keystone.

-As a result of this verification, the ``PATCH /v2/quotas/tenantX`` request may return additional errors in case of:
+As a result of this verification, the request might return additional errors in these cases:

 - when the Keystone V3 endpoint could not be found in the service catalog (as specified in ``[keystone]`` section) - ``504`` error is returned
 - when the authentication with incoming token was successful but the project id was not actually found - ``400`` is returned

-The situation when the authorization with incoming token fails is ignored.
-For best results ensure that the user setting quotas is allowed to list projects in Keystone.
+For project ID validation to be successful, the user setting quotas should have permission to list projects in Keystone.
+If the user does not have permission to list projects in Keystone, the validation will be skipped.